mdozmorov/Bioinformatics_notes/README.md

 - [multimodal-scRNA-seq](https://github.com/arnavm/multimodal-scRNA-seq) - Figure depicting the breadth of multimodal scRNA-seq technologies.
 References to technology-specific papers

+- [awesome-bioinformatics-benchmarks](https://github.com/j-andrews7/awesome-bioinformatics-benchmarks) - A curated list of bioinformatics bench-marking papers and resources

 - [awesome_genome_browsers](https://github.com/davemcg/awesome_genome_browsers) - genome browsers and genomic visualization tools.
 By David McGaughey

 - [awesome-expression-browser](https://github.com/federicomarini/awesome-expression-browser) - A curated list of software and resources for exploring and visualizing (browsing) expression data, and more.
 By Federico Marini and community-maintained